 Turning around to head back, someone was smiling down on me 50 metres later when I glanced left and spied the name of the Chillout Hostel & Cafe in the dim light of a lamp halfway down an alley.
 Whew.

 Visiting Turkey in April

-My primary reason for going to Turkey was to experience Anzac Day at Gallipoli.
-This is easiest done through a tour, and I’d booked 8 days around Turkey with Travel Talk Tours leaving in three days.
-I had very little plans for Istanbul and I was excited about the freedom of exploring the city before my organised tour.
-As opposed to Edinburgh where I had come from, the weather was warm and I could feel summer on it’s way.
+My primary reason for going to Turkey was to experience Anzac Day at Gallipoli (more on that here!).
+This is easiest done through a tour, and I’d booked 8 days around Turkey with Travel Talk Tours, leaving in two days.

 Breakfast in Istanbul

-My first chance to see Istanbul in daylight was through a haze of heavy rain. £3 Primark shoes aren’t made to withstand such abuse and mine promptly fell apart after one soaking.
-We door hopped before coming across a little bakery where I had my first taste of the layered cheese pastry (borek) and Turkish tea and coffee.
-It’s a cheap and delicious start to the day, and one I missed later on my tour when I had traditional buffet breakfasts in hotels.
+My first chance to see Istanbul in daylight was through a haze of heavy rain. £3 Primark shoes aren’t made to withstand such abuse, and mine promptly fell apart after one soaking.

-The Grand Bazaar is across the river to the south from Beyoglu and a top destination in Istanbul.
-The building itself is beautiful and holds endless stalls of Turkish goods like rugs, lamps and jewellery that spill on to the surrounding streets.
+The Grand Bazaar is across the river to the south from Beyoglu and is a top destination in Istanbul.
+The building itself is beautiful and holds endless stalls of Turkish goods like rugs, lamps and jewellery that spill onto the surrounding streets.